AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

 ]

-There are several different ways of representing graph structures in computer memory.
-Each with its own advantages and disadvantages.
+There are several different methods for representing graph structures in computer memory.
+Each offering different advantages and disadvantages in regards to memory layout and query efficiency.
 As explained in @s.b.factor-graphs, the factorgraph structure is a bipartite graph with undirected edges.
-Such a graph structure enforces little to no constraints on what kind of memory representation are possible to use #note.kristoffer[find citation for this statement].
+Such a graph structure enforces little to no constraints on what kind of memory representation are possible to use.
+Allowing for many different choices#note.kristoffer[find citation for this statement].
 In the original work by Patwardhan _et al._@gbpplanner a cyclic reference/pointer structure is used.
 They represent the graph with a C++ class called `FactorGraph`, which each robot instance inherit from.
 Variable and factor nodes are stored in two separate vectors; `factors_` and `variables_`, as shown in the top of @code.gbpplanner-factorgraph.

-#show figure.where(kind: "code"): fig => {
+// #show figure.where(kind: "code"): fig => {
-  fig
-  // fig.caption
+//   fig
-}
+// }

 // #figure(
 //   kind: "code",